Every January I get many questions from family child care providers on the same topic:

 “Do I have to give the parents in my program an end-of-year receipt?”

-“I’m I responsible for giving parents my Social Security number or EIN, even if they left owing me money?
+“I’m I responsible for giving parents my Social Security number, even if they left owing me money?

 “Do I have to complete IRS Form W-10 and give one to each parent in my program?”

 The answer to all of these questions is “no.”

 There continues to be some confusion around this issue, so let’s clear things up.

 Most parents who pay a child care provider are entitled to claim a federal child care tax credit using IRS Form 2441 Child and Dependent Care Expenses.
 This form requires the parent to list the name, address, identification number of the child care provider, and the amount paid to the provider.

 The Instructions to Form 2441 tell parents they can use IRS Form W-10 Dependent Care Provider’s Identification and Certification to collect the identification number of the caregiver.
 It’s the parent’s responsibility to give this form to the child care provider.
 It’s not your responsibility to give this form to the parent.